-When a bail hearing is conducted for a capital or drug distribution offense, the court is required to make a two-tiered finding after a bail hearing:
+When a bail hearing is conducted for a potential hold without bail offense (ex. capital or drug distribution offense), the court is required to make a two-tiered finding after a bail hearing:

 Under tier one, the court must weigh the evidence, in the light most favorable to the state, without assessing credibility, to determine if 'proof of guilt is evident or the presumption great' that a non-bailable offense was committed and that the defendant committed it.
 If tier one is satisfied, the court may hold the defendant without bail unless discretion is exercised under tier two.